antakasa/2020-ulkolinja-englanti/README.md

 6. Initialize a new git project ```git init```
 7. Make all files to be tracked by Git ```git add . ```
 8. Create an initial commit ``` git commit -a -m "initial commit"```
 9. Create new Github repository.
 This is mandatory.
 Go to https://github.com/new.
 Doesn't have to be public repo, private is fine.
-When created, copy the repo's ssh address to clipboard (you need it in next step).
+When created, copy the repo's ssh address to clipboard (you need it in the next step).
 10. Add the remote repo you created into your project ```git remote add origin git@github.com:yourusername/yourrepo.git```
-11. Push the content to your repo ```git push -u origin master ```
+11. Push the content into your repo ```git push -u origin master ```

 ### Create the content system - Netlify part

 We use Netlify as a place where the content system lives.
 Follow these steps:

-1. Log-in / register with your Github account in app.netlify.com.
+1. Log-in / register with your **Github account** in app.netlify.com.
 2. Create new "continous deployment" project (from Github) https://app.netlify.com/start
 3. Choose the repo you created in the previous steps.
 4. When the next view opens, scroll down to "build command".
 Insert ```npm run build:test``` here Also, insert ```build``` to "publish directory" field.